 As a transfer student, he was paired with a student mentor through the university’s Transfer Student Center, and the Veterans Resource Center provided him with invaluable information and assistance.

 Important information also came to him through chance conversations and encounters with students and faculty.
 While peer advice can be helpful, Barsin strongly feels that advice that comes directly from UCLA faculty or university leaders, is most valuable to science students.

 Now, as a VRC intern, he’s building partnerships across campus to help other student veterans succeed in Life Sciences.

 “Science is challenging,” he says.
 “As part of my legacy, I want to make sure that student veterans come to UCLA and have all the resources they need to succeed in the sciences.
 When I came in, I didn’t necessarily have all those, and had to put the puzzle together on my own.”

 Barsin would like science faculty to check in with student veterans and just ask them: “Hey, how are you doing?
 How’re your science classes?
 Did you have the help you need?
 What are you struggling with?
 Why is it hard for you?”
 It’s this kind of personal connection that he things would make a huge difference for the student veteran community.

 In addition to working at the VRC, Barsin has been working to serve veterans through UCLA’s Student Veterans of America.
-“There’s service commitment to our veteran community,” he says.
+“There’s a service commitment to our veteran community,” he says.
 “How can we not take advantage of being near the VA to help veterans who are not necessarily students, but are struggling with their own needs?”